anjlab/sublime-text-git-autocommit/README.md

 touch .sublime-text-git-autocommit
 git commit -am "Commit .sublime-text-git-autocommit"
 ```
+ 3. Create one or more text files at the same folder and make your notes in there
- 3. All changes made via Sublime to files in this folder will be auto-committed (nested folders ignored)
+ 4. All changes made via Sublime to files in this folder will be committed automatically (nested folders ignored)

-Commit happens automatically when you either:
+Commit happens when you either:
  * save the file manually,
- * or after 30 seconds delay since your latest change to the file.
+ * or with a 30 seconds delay when you made any change to the files.

 Every changed file added & committed separately with commit message like:
 > Auto-committing 'TODO.txt'